theradest1/Universal-Multiplayer-2/README.md

                                                                      | |             __/ |
                                                                      |_|            |___/
 ```
+Read the docs, currently found in the same place as this readme: https://github.com/theradest1/Universal-Multiplayer-2/blob/V0.2.0/Docs.md

 I forget to update this readme a lot, so check the docs/commits/releases for more up to date info